Klimaatlas/KAPy/README.md

 ## Workflow

 KAPy is structured around a central package of tools, collated together as a Python package.
 Each of these tools can then be joined together to build up a pipeline for a specific situation.

-A local configuration file also takes care of the specifics configuration in each case.
+There are two basic configuration files required
+* Snakefile - configures the snakemake workflow system
+* config.yaml - provides input options for the individual configurations

+These files are best stored in ./configs/<sub-directory>/ (under version control) and then softlinked into the root directory.

 ## Why KAPy?

 KAPy takes its name from joining the KA from Klimaatlas with the Py from Python, in the style of many Python libraries.

-More importantly, the name is also a homonym for the phrase *ka pai*, taken from the language of the Maori people, the *tangata whenua* (indigenous people) of Aotearoa New Zealand.
-The phrase means simply "good", and can also be used as praise, as in "well done".
+More importantly, the name is also a homonym for the phrase *ka pai*, from *Te Reo Maori*, the language of the Maori people, the *tangata whenua* (indigenous people) of Aotearoa New Zealand.
+The phrase means simply "good", but can also be used as praise, as in "well done", and as "thank you" too.